jhauschild/sphinx_cfg_options/test.rst

    :include Vehicle:

+   .. cfg:myoption:: asdf
+       :type: int
+       :value: 20

+       The description of `asdf`.

 You can also link to the collections with :cfg:coll:`Vehicle` and :cfg:coll:`Car`, and to individual parameters like :cfg:option:`Vehicle.max_speed` or :cfg:option:`Car.max_speed`, pointing to the same location.